 Can I use a mig welder without the gas?

-MIG is the acronym of Metal Inert Gas, which as a welding method, it needs some sort of gas to protect the mold.
+MIG is the acronym of Metal Inert Gas, which as a welding method, it needs some gas to protect the mold.
 When you’re joining two pieces of metal, you have to protect it from porosity and to make the joint super strong.
 There are two ways of protecting the protective layer if you choose the MIG welding method, with or without gas.

 If you don’t have access to a gas cylinder or have to keep on the go, you can go for a gasless MIG welding method.
 With the gasless method, you have to use a special wire that has a protective mechanism integrated into it.
 Flux core wires containing flux inside it to make the protective cover on the mold.
 However, they will produce slags that you have to chip off later.